cse110-sp24-group29/WarmUpExcercise/admin/SWOT-analysis.md

 ## Weaknesses
 - The project faces issues with data privacy and security.
 The page stores sensitive user data without having tools to provide valid security and privacy.
 - The team although divided work efficiently, ended up with a disturbed workflow with some teams finishing work earlier leading to integrating technologies in a non-systematic manner.
 - The project has an insufficient fallback mechanism for widget failure.
-In an instance where some technologies fail the abscene of a secondary system could result in inefficiency and frustration.
+In an instance where JavaScript is not present in a web browser some technologies fail.
+Overall the abscene of a secondary system could result in inefficiency and frustration.

 ## Opportunities
 - Our team could further implement more features to the website such as recording data and sharing responses to.